Pragmatism0220/monitor_bot/README.md

 At the same time, run the CoolQ(exe) and login it.
 And that's it.
 It will run once every 10 minutes.

-If there are some problem, please fix it yourself.
+If there are some problem, please fix it yourself.(smile)

 I'm tired.

 ## Structure